frankburgs/main/notes/notes_aplus.md

 # Motherboard
 - Trusted Platform Module (TPM) : chip designed to secure hardware by storing encryption keys, digital certificates, passwords, & data.
 Used by Windows to support BitLock full-disk encryption.
 - If it has a video adapter alias integrated video (has a video port)
-- IEEE 1394 Firewire, 400 Mb/s, D-shape, digital cameras and printers, replaced by USB.
+- IEEE 1394 Firewire (Apple, 400 Mb/s, D-shape) digital cameras and printers, replaced by USB.
+V 400 has 100, 200, 400 Mb/s half-duplex, 800 has 800 Mb/s full-duplex.
+6-circuit is powered, 4 is unpowered.
+Has its own way of doing it unlike USB which uses CPU.

+- Average between 2 & 4 memory slots.
 - Video Graphics Array (VGA, 640x480, 4:3, 1987, legacy) : analog video connector, 3 rows & 15 pins, (alias DE-15 or HD-15 connector, blue), direct to motherboard.
+- Single Edge Cartridge fits into Slot 1.

 ## Chipsets
 - Consists of integrated circuits (IC) on the motherboard that control how system hardware interacts with CPU & motherboard, how much memory can be added and type of connects used.